Mountain biking: Downhill

-Because of the extremely steep terrain (often located in summer at ski resorts), downhill mountain biking is one of the most extreme and dangerous cycling disciplines.
-Minimum body protection in a true downhill setting entails wearing knee pads and a full-face helmet with goggles, albeit riders and racers commonly wear various forms of full-body suits that include padding at selected locations.
+Because of the extremely steep terrain, downhill mountain biking is one of the most extreme and dangerous cycling disciplines.
+Minimum body protection for downhill riding include gloves, knee pads and a full-face helmet, although many riders and racers commonly wear more extensive, full-body, protection that include padding at selected locations.

 Downhill-specific bikes are universally equipped with front and rear suspension, large disc brakes, and use heavier frame tubing than other mountain bikes.
-Downhill bicycles now weigh around 16–20 kg, while the most expensive professional downhill mountain bikes can weigh as little as 15 kg, fully equipped with custom carbon fiber parts, air suspension, tubeless tires and more.
+Downhill bicycles now weigh around 16–20 kg, while the most expensive professional downhill mountain bikes can weigh as little as 15 kg, fully equipped with custom carbon fibre parts, air suspension, tubeless tires and more.
 Downhill frames have anywhere from 170–250 mm of travel and are usually equipped with a 200 mm travel dual-crown fork.

 Four-cross/Dual Slalom

 Four-cross/Dual Slalom (4X) is a discipline in which riders compete either on separate tracks, as in Dual Slalom, or on a short slalom track, as in 4X.
 Most bikes used are light hard-tails, although the last World Cup was actually won on a full-suspension bike.
 The track is downhill and has dirt jumps, berms, and gaps.

 Professionals in gravity mountain biking tend to concentrate either on downhill mountain biking or 4X/dual slalom because they are very different.
 However, some riders, such as Cedric Gracia, used to compete in both 4X and DH, although that is becoming more rare as 4X takes on its own identity.